helennicho/HNApartment/README.md

 # Apartment scene with background music playing - consists of >20 3D models all marked as static.
 Includes : walls, flooring, ceiling, lighting, lounge area (3 sofas, coffee table & large TV with stand); dining area ( table, 4 chairs & fruit bowl); kitchen area ( wall & floor cabinets with microwave & sink with taps); 2 x comfortable arm chair, wall decorations (including clock & 2 pictures).

-# Animaton : Globe is textured with planet map (imported sset).
+# Animaton : Globe is textured with planet map (imported set).
 The globe rotates when clicked & will only stop when clicked again.
 Clock minute hand rotates.

 # Assets used : as provied in Udacity project template with additions as below ..
 # Imported Assets :